swarooop795/swarooop795/README.md

 - 👋 Hi, I’m @swarooop795
 - 🐍 I’m interested in programming with Python
 - 👩‍💻 I’m currently Working on Web Development Projects
-- 📫 How to reach me : swaroopnairy@gmail.com
+- 📫 How to reach me :
+  ✉️ Email : swaroopnairy@gmail.com, 🔗 Linkedin : https://www.linkedin.com/in/swaroop-nairy-aa615526a
 - 😄 Pronouns : Swaroop Nairy

 <!---